ChuongQuoc1413017/Hypergraph_RD/README.md

         - `dfs_utility()`: depth-first search algorithm to traverse the graph
         - `connected_components()`: return a list of connected components
 ## Analyze tools
-- `Hgraph.algorithm`: tools to analyze hypergraphs
+- `HyperRD.Halgorithm`: tools to analyze hypergraphs
   - `vertex_connected()`: check if two vertices are connected
   - `graph_connected()`: check if a hypergraph is fully connected
   - `components_connected()`: return a list of connected components in the hypergraph